benjymous/annotations/sandman/sandman.74.md

 - #### Panel 4

   No refs on whether there really was or is a town called Wei in western China.
+The Western Wei was a [Chinese Dynasty](https://en.wikipedia.org/wiki/Western_Wei), although the region involved doesn't appear to have a town of that name.

 ### Page 6